semaphoreci/docs/working-with-docker-images_5bc979332c7d3a04dd5be0de.md

 ## Overview

-The key idea behind using Docker in Semaphore 2.0 is to have the Docker username and password stored inside Semaphore 2.0.
+The key idea behind the use of Docker in Semaphore 2.0 is to have the Docker username and password stored inside Semaphore 2.0.
 The best way to do that is to use a `secret`.

-Additionally, the `docker` utility is installed on all Semaphore 2.0 Virtual Machines, which means that you can use `docker` right away.
+The `docker` utility is installed on all Semaphore 2.0 Virtual Machines, which means that you can use `docker` right away.

 ## Storing Docker credentials to a secret

-The `secret` that will be used in this documentation page is as follows:
+The `secret` that will be used in this documentation page is named `docker-hub` and is defined as follows:

     $ sem get secrets docker-hub
     apiVersion: v1beta